 Fate Therapeutics to Webcast Conference Call Reporting Third Quarter 2022 Financial Results

-/EIN News/ -- SAN DIEGO, Oct.
-24, 2022 (GLOBE NEWSWIRE) -- Fate Therapeutics, Inc. (the “Company” or “Fate Therapeutics”) (NASDAQ: FATE), a clinical-stage biopharmaceutical company dedicated to the development of programmed cellular immunotherapies for patients with cancer, today announced that the Company will host a conference call and live audio webcast on Thursday, November 3, 2022 at 5:00 PM ET to report its third quarter 2022 financial results and provide a corporate update.
+SAN DIEGO, Oct.
+24, 2022 (GLOBE NEWSWIRE) -- Fate Therapeutics, Inc. (the "Company" or "Fate Therapeutics") FATE, a clinical-stage biopharmaceutical company dedicated to the development of programmed cellular immunotherapies for patients with cancer, today announced that the Company will host a conference call and live audio webcast on Thursday, November 3, 2022 at 5:00 PM ET to report its third quarter 2022 financial results and provide a corporate update.

 In order to participate in the conference call, please register using the conference link here.
 The live webcast can be accessed under "Events & Presentations" in the Investors section of the Company's website at www.fatetherapeutics.com.
 The archived webcast will be available on the Company's website beginning approximately two hours after the event.